geocoder21/WhiteStarLine/Development.md

 Reference was made to the course notes to set up a GUI and creating a canvas (Evans, 2021).
 Further reading then allowed additional elements to be added, namely;

-1.  **Two subplots**
+1.  **Two subplots with axis labels**
     This allows radar and lidar data to be displayed side by side.
-The code was developed with reference to matplotlib documentation (Hunter et al, 2021)
+The code was developed with reference to matplotlib documentation (Hunter et al, 2021a).

-2.  **Axis labels**
+2.  **A text widget** to display mass, volume and whether the iceberg could be pulled.
+This was developed with reference to the https://www.geeksforgeeks.org/ website.

-3.  **A text widget** to display mass, volume and whether the iceberg could be pulled
+3.  **A 'quit' button** to allow the user to exit the GUI and the program to complete.
+During early testing it became apparent that the program did not complete unless the GUI was closed.
+A quit button allows the user to close the GUI and for the program to complete correctly.
+This was developed with reference to https://www.delftstack.com/, using root.quit.

-4.  **A 'quit' button** to allow the user to exit the GUI and the program to complete
+Finally the colours of plots, text and widgets were updated to improve the appearance of the GUI.
+This was achieved using the matplotlib 'List of named colours'(Hunter et al, 2021b).

 #### 6. Write information out to a file
 - 'naive' date included